Delete WordPress Plugins Via FTP

 Deleting a Plugin Inside the “plugins” Directory

 Inside the “plugins” folder you can see many folders.
 Those folders represent the plugins that you installed or downloaded on your website.

 Look for the folder name that represents your incompatible plugin.
-Then you can uninstall it through renaming and deleting the folder on your current directory.
+Then you can uninstall it by renaming and deleting the folder on your current directory.

-Now the advantage of just renaming the folder name instead of deleting.
+Now the advantage of just renaming the folder name instead of deleting it.
 As a result, it enables you to still access stored data from that plugin for usage.

 That’s pretty much it and thanks for reading!
 Leave your feedback and share your own experiences when you delete WordPress plugins.